Yesterday's demonstration was a clear statement that students will not be intimidated by the police, writes Tom Harris.

 Only with this context is it possible to understand why so many turned out for yesterday’s demonstration, and why so many took solidarity action across the country.
 In London, in Sussex, in Birmingham and elsewhere, University bosses are engaged in a bitter argument with their students and workers over how, and in whose interests, their institutions should be run.

 As they begin to lose the argument, managers are showing themselves to be more and more willing to rely on the truncheons of the police to settle it for them.
 Yesterday’s demonstration was a loud, clear statement that we will not be intimidated.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.